Applying & Funding

 - Attend a General Information session held every Monday during the fall semester in the Lewis Global Studies Center at 4:00pm.

 - Attend a program-specific information session (when available).
-See the OIS Home Page for details.
+See the News and Events for details.

 - Discuss their study abroad plans with their academic advisers and departmental study abroad advisers.